[ Printer Friendly Version ] [ Report Abuse ]

 “It’s not just you,” he said.

 Lavender regarded them all for a moment.
 “This is a mess,” she said flatly.
 “They have no idea how many people have been running around biting other people, or for how long.
 However, they do need to tackle this problem now, before even more people get infected.”
 She paused for a moment.
-Her face was inscrutable; even after more than three years with the D.C.B., Victoire sometimes found it difficult to read Lavender’s expressions through the heavy scarring.
+Her face was inscrutable; even after more than three years with the D.C.B., Victoire sometimes found it difficult to read Lavender’s expressions through the heavy scarring on her face - a lifetime of experience reading her father’s expressions didn’t seem to translate to anyone else, even though Lavender’s injuries were superficially quite similar to her father’s.
 “Or before the bodies start piling up.”

-Van, who was significantly better at reading Lavender’s expression than Victoire was, having over a decade more of practice, whistled softly.
+Van, who was significantly better at reading Lavender’s expression than Victoire was, having over a decade more of practice - some of it in far more intimate settings than work - whistled softly.
 “This probably hits the top ten for the tensest I’ve ever seen her.
-And that’s including the time I asked her out.”
+And that’s including the first time I asked her out.”

 Despite the gravity of the situation at hand, Victoire had to work to muffle her snort.